 If IP addresses in a network segment are insufficient.
-For example, there are only 254 available IP addresses in a certain logical subnet, however, 300 hosts are needed to connect the physical network.
-In this case, you can configure the subordinate IP address on the switch or the server, enabling two logical subnets to use the same physical subnet.
+For example, there are only 254 available IP addresses in a certain logical subnet, however, 300 hosts are needed to connect

 Most of early-stage networks which are based on the layer-2 bridge are not divided into multiple subnets.
 You can divide the early-stage network into multiple route-based subnets by correctly using the subordinate IP addresses.
 Through the configured subordinate IP addresses, the routing switch in the network can know multiple subnets that connect the same physical network.